 Teddy Roosevelt and Rat Terrier Colors and Markings

-The traditional colors and markings in the Rat Terrier.
+The traditional and rare colors and markings in the Rat Terrier.

 Chocolate Sable